 Shameless promo: At Pavestep, we understand that giving and receiving feedback can be difficult.
-Feel free to reach out - we would be happy to help ensure that your employees are getting the right feedback for the career developmental needs.
-With our platform, the average feedback length is between 6-10 sentences and each employee gets 2-3 feedback a month!
+Feel free to reach out – we would be happy to help ensure that your employees are getting the right feedback for the career developmental needs.
+With our continuous feedback solution, the average feedback length is between 6-10 sentences and each employee gets 2-3 feedback a month!

 3) Retention rate

 Turnover is costly.
 Research by SHRM suggests that replacement costs can be as high as 50%-60% with overall costs ranging anywhere from 90%-200%.
 A study by the Center for American Progress reported the average cost of replacing an employee to be 21% of their annual salary.
 Another estimate put it at 1.5-2 times the employee’s annual salary.
 Frankly, turnover is a company’s worst nightmare.
 If you are implementing a continuous performance management system, pay close attention to retention rate.
 This metric can also be great to indicate employees engagement levels.

 4) Employee engagement and productivity

 According to Gallup’s recently released State of The American Workplace report for 2017, only 33% of employees are engaged.
 Moreover Gallup estimates that disengagement costs $3,400 for every $10,000 of salary.
 Pulse surveys are a great way to capture employees’ engagement, productivity, motivation and the overall feelings of a performance management solution.